JavaScript Control Flow

 }

-These operators are "short-circuit" operators.
-That means JavaScript stops checking as soon as it knows the result.
-With &&, if the first condition is false, it skips the second one entirely because the answer is already false.
+These are short-circuit operators.
+JavaScript stops evaluating as soon as it can determine the final result.
+For example, with &&, if the first condition is false, it does not evaluate the second one.

-Sometimes you need to check a condition inside another condition.
-That's called nesting.
-It lets you break down complex logic into smaller, step-by-step checks.
-Here's an example:
+Sometimes you need one decision inside another decision.
+That is called nesting.
+It helps you break complex logic into smaller, readable steps.

 javascript